The Wrong Door: Philip and Melanie

 Melanie has boyfriend trouble.
 Philip is rather insensitive and many of her friends and family think he's "a wanker".
 He left his previous employment at Nottingham Trent University due to a number of anger management issues.
 He has a curious habit of tearing people to pieces, being, as he is, a large carnivorous dinosaur.

-The Philip and Melanie sketches are examples of deadpan humour and often involve other characters in the scene treating the couple as if it were perfectly normal for a young female human to be dating a dinosaur, yet picking up on other curiosities such as their age gap.
+The Philip and Melanie sketches are examples of deadpan humour.
+They often involve other characters in the scene treating the couple as if it were perfectly normal for a young female human to be dating a dinosaur, yet picking up on other curiosities such as their age gap.

 Xotang

-Xotang the giant robot is often found destroying the environments around him to do everyday tasks (e.g. destroying the London skyline in search of his keys).
-Surprisingly, no one has tried to harm him despite the fact that he continually destroys the area surrounding him.
+Xotang, the giant robot, is frequently observed causing inadvertent destruction to his surroundings while performing mundane tasks, such as searching for his keys by demolishing the London skyline.
+Remarkably, despite his destructive actions, no one makes attempts to harm him, allowing Xotang to carry on with his activities without facing consequences for the havoc he unintentionally wreaks in his vicinity.

 Gamer Girl

-Gamer Girl is a stereotypical gamer character, described by the official website of the show as a "classic example of the perils of console addiction".
-Gamer Girl sketches often involve her world merging with that of the game she is currently playing or vice versa.
+Gamer Girl is a stereotypical gamer character, characterised by the official website of the show as a "classic example of the perils of console addiction."
+The sketches featuring Gamer Girl often depict her world merging with the game she is currently playing, or vice versa, highlighting the challenges and humorous aspects of her enthusiasm for gaming.